What is a high-risk life insurance policy?

 Occupation: Generally speaking, your occupation won’t affect your life insurance.
 But some professions — like some firefighters — can have more limited options.

-Hobbies: Certain hobbies, such as scuba diving, will increase your life insurance rates or limit your options.
+Hobbies: Certain hobbies, such as scuba diving, will increase the cost of your life insurance or limit your options.

 Habits: Some habits — like the use of controlled substances — will alter what rates you can receive, especially if they affect your overall health.

 If an insurance company evaluates that your occupation is hazardous — meaning it will increase your chance of death — it will likely affect your rates.